Evie Amati axe victim Ben Rimmer breaks silence: 'She nearly cut my head in half'

 Police and paramedics arrived and Rimmer was told not under any circumstances to swallow the blood.
 "It was almost impossible," he remembers.

-Hacker was placed in an ambulance at the scene and Rimmer was taken to Royal Prince Alfred Hospital at Camperdown.
+Hacker was placed in an ambulance at the scene and Rimmer taken to Royal Prince Alfred Hospital at Camperdown.

 Amati was found cowering in a nearby yard and feigning unconsciousness before being taken to St Vincents Hospital.